adam-savard/spaghetti-with-meatballs/README.md

+# THIS PROJECT IS DEPRECATED.
+I NO LONGER HAVE TIME TO WORK ON IT.
+I NO LONGER USE WINDOWS.

 # spaghetti-with-meatballs
 A way to parse through a whole bunch of spaghetti code to hopefully make some sense out of it.